franciscop/server-next/readme.md

 ]);
 ```

-It includes all the things you would expect from a modern Server framework, like routing, static file serving, body+file parsing, gzip+brotli\*, streaming, etc.
+It includes all the things you would expect from a modern Server framework, like routing, static file serving, body+file parsing, gzip+brotli, streaming, server-timing, plugins\*, etc.

 > \* not yet available